 Everything in this process is designed to help you market your products more effectively so you can get higher conversions and increase the value of each sale.

 The process of listing your product is pretty much the same on SamCart as it is on ThriveCart.
 Simply click on “New products”, fill in the essential details, such as:

 - Product price

 When that’s done, you can select the relevant payment type (once-off, recurring weekly, monthly, etc.) You can also choose the product type, upload the image, and set the discounts/coupons.

 Overall, the features on SamCart are simple, well-arranged, and easy to use.
 When compared to ThriveCart, SamCart comes out as the clear winner for listing products.

-Another big difference between the two software cart platforms is the design and customization feature.
+Another big difference between the two software cart platforms are the design and customization features.